-Beginning with the ICAP Demand Curves applicable for 2025/2026 Capability Year, the translation of the annual net revenue requirement of each applicable peaking plant into monthly values, in accordance with ISO Procedures, shall result in the determination of ICAP Demand Curves for each Capability Period encompassed by the Capability Year for which such ICAP Demand Curves will be in effect.
-The translation of the annual net revenue requirement of each peaking plant into monthly values shall also account for seasonal reliability risks in determining the portion of the annual net revenue requirement to be recovered during each Capability Period under the reference point assumed excess conditions..
-In accordance with ISO Procedures, seasonal reliability risks shall be accounted for based on the percentage of loss of load risk attributed to each Capability Period as identified in the results produced by the preliminary base case model approved by the NYSRC for determining the NYCA Installed Reserve Margin applicable to the Capability Year for which the applicable ICAP Demand Curves will be in effect.
-The translation of each annual net revenue requirement into monthly values shall also be subject to maximum and minimum percentages of the allowable portion of the annual net revenue requirement recoverable in each Capability Period under the reference point assumed excess conditions.
+Beginning with the ICAP Demand Curves applicable for 2025-2026 Capability Year, the translation of the annual net revenue requirement of each applicable peaking plant into monthly values, in accordance with the ISO Procedures, shall result in the determination of ICAP Demand Curves for each Capability Period encompassed by the Capability Year for which such ICAP Demand Curves will be in effect.
+For the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, the translation of the annual net revenue requirement of each peaking plant into monthly values shall also account for seasonal reliability risks in determining the portion of the annual net revenue requirement to be recovered during each Capability Period under the reference point assumed excess conditions.
+For the ICAP Demand Curves applicable starting with the 2027-2028 Capability Year, the translation of the annual net revenue requirement of each peaking plant into monthly values shall also account for seasonal reliability risks in determining the portion of the annual net revenue requirement to be recovered during each Capability Period for conditions reflecting the prescribed level of excess for each Capability Period.
+In accordance with the ISO Procedures, seasonal reliability risks shall be accounted for based on the percentage of loss of load risk attributed to each Capability Period as identified in the results produced by the preliminary base case model approved by the NYSRC for determining the NYCA Installed Reserve Margin applicable to the Capability Year for which the applicable ICAP Demand Curves will be in effect.
+For the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, the translation of each annual net revenue requirement into monthly values shall also be subject to maximum and minimum percentages of the allowable portion of the annual net revenue requirement recoverable in each Capability Period under the reference point assumed excess conditions.
+For the ICAP Demand Curves applicable starting with the 2027-2028 Capability Year, the translation of each annual net revenue requirement into monthly values shall also be subject to maximum and minimum percentages of the allowable portion of the annual net revenue requirement recoverable in each Capability Period for conditions reflecting the prescribed level of excess for each Capability Period.
 The applicable maximum and minimum allowable percentage values shall initially be set at 65 percent and 35 percent, respectively.
-Beginning with the periodic review that includes establishment of the ICAP Demand Curves applicable for the 2029/2030 Capability Year, each periodic review shall assess such maximum and minimum allowable percentage values.
+Beginning with the periodic review that includes establishment of the ICAP Demand Curves applicable for the 2029-2030 Capability Year, each periodic review shall assess such maximum and minimum allowable percentage values.
 Any adjustments to the maximum and minimum allowable percentage values shall be identified in the filing referenced in Section 5.14.1.2.2.4.11 below and remain fixed for the entire period covered by the applicable periodic review.

 For purposes of this periodic review, a peaking unit is defined as the unit with technology that results in the lowest fixed costs and highest variable costs among all other units’ technology that are economically viable, and a peaking plant is defined as the number of units (whether one or more) that constitute the scale identified in the periodic review.